 - Firstcom europe are a data processor any automated phone calls that are sent from the Inhealthcare platform.
 Firstcom europe is the provider of SIP trunks to the Inhealthcare platform.

-- Emails can be sent from the Inhealthcare platform using our Exchange server or alternatively NHS Mail can be used to send emails.
+- Emails can be sent from the Inhealthcare platform using Amazon Web Services or alternatively NHS Mail can be used to send emails.

 We understand the importance of taking extra precautions to protect the privacy and safety of children using the internet as such our Services are only available to those aged 18 or above.
 Accordingly, we do not knowingly collect, use or disclose personal information from children under 18, or equivalent minimum age in the relevant jurisdiction, without verifiable parental consent.
 If we learn that we have collected the personal information of a child under 18, or equivalent minimum age depending on jurisdiction, without first receiving verifiable parental consent we will take steps to delete the information as soon as possible.